RandomStudio/random-studio/src/pages/projects/NikeLab-ACG.md

   and fog) that seized two of the brand’s stores around the globe.
 priority: 0
 content:
-  - caption: Conceived as a means of bringing about a relevant experience that connects people with a product devised for use in extreme urban weather conditions, visitors to the NikeLabs 1948 store in London encountered an actual in-store tornado.
-A system of fans created the vortex effect required and allowed the steam to be contained in wall of wind.
-Customers were able touch, play and break the tornados wind barrier, adding to the tangibility of the installation.
-    marginLeft: 0
-    marginTop: 10
   - marginLeft: 0
     marginTop: 0
     ratio: 56.25